kubernetes/enhancements/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components/README.md

 * Writing logs to file - Feature removed.
 * Log file rotation based on file size - Feature removed.
 * Configuration of log headers - Use the current defaults.
-* Adding stacktrace - Feature removed.
+* Adding backtrace - Feature removed.

 For log routing I propose to adopt UNIX convention of writing info logs to stdout and errors to stderr.
 For log headers I propose to use the current